RobertoMalatesta/ofxDmtrUI3/README.md

 ofxXmlSettings

 # TODO
-Different events for loading xml files and updating with the mouse. add namespace to classes.
+./Different events for loading xml files and updating with the mouse. add namespace to classes.
 test events in IOs
-integration with ofxMidi for midi controllers use

 ./Change some variables named in portuguese
+//integration with ofxMidi for midi controllers use
 //radio buttons rectangles according to width.
 //radio images for presets.
 //port to lib cinder